 \begin{flushleft} {\zihao{-4}\textbf{6.2~Numerical experiment of algorithm 2}} \end{flushleft}

-Firstly, the experimental result of the PGM without line search (i.e., Algorithm 3.2 in \cite{ref11}) for (NMOP) is shown in Fig. 6.
-And the experimental results obtained by using PQNM(BFGS), PQNM(SS-BFGS), and PQNM(H-BFGS) without line search for (NMOP) with deferent $\delta $ is shown in Fig. 7, Fig. 8, Fig. 9, respectively.
-It is obvious that the objective values become smaller as $\delta $ gets smaller.
-Secondly, Fig.10 shows the comparison among the (PGM), PQNM(BFGS), PQNM(SS-BFGS) and PQNM(H-BFGS) without line search for (NMOP) when $\delta $ is 0, 0.05 and 0.1, respectively.
-When $\delta $ is same, we also observed that the Pareto frontier of PQNM(H-BFGS) without line search for (NMOP) is the lowest, the Pareto frontier of PGM without line search for (NMOP) is the highest, and the Pareto frontier of PQNM(SS-BFGS) without line search for (NMOP) is lower than that of the PQNM(BFGS) without line search for (NMOP).
-And so PQNM(H-BFGS) without line search for (NMOP) is the most effective mothed and the introduced proximal quasi-Newton methods without line search for (NMOP) are more effective than PGM without line search for (NMOP).
+Firstly, the experimental result of the PGM without line searches (i.e., Algorithm 3.2 in \cite{TFY}) for (UMOP) is shown in Fig. 6.
+And the experimental results obtained by using PQNM(BFGS), PQNM(SS-BFGS), and PQNM(H-BFGS) without line searches for (UMOP) with deferent $\delta $ is shown in Fig. 7, Fig. 8, Fig. 9, respectively.
+It is obvious that the Pareto frontier produced by the same method become smaller as $\delta $ gets smaller.
+Secondly, Fig.10 shows the comparison among the (PGM), PQNM(BFGS), PQNM(SS-BFGS) and PQNM(H-BFGS) without line searches for (UMOP) when $\delta $ is 0, 0.05 and 0.1, respectively.
+When $\delta $ is same, we also observed that the Pareto frontier of (UMOP) produced by PQNM(H-BFGS) without line searches is the lowest one, the Pareto frontier of (UMOP) produced by PGM without line searches for (UMOP) is the highest one, and the Pareto frontier of (UMOP) produced by PQNM(SS-BFGS) without line searches is lower than that produced by the PQNM(BFGS) without line searches.
+And so PQNM(H-BFGS) without line searches for (UMOP) is the most effective method and the introduced new proximal quasi-Newton methods without line searches for (UMOP) are more effective than PGM without line searches for (UMOP).

 \begin{flushleft} {\zihao{4}\textbf{\Large7\quad Conclusion}} \end{flushleft}